zammad/zammad-documentation/install/univention/app-settings.rst

 By default, we'll use Port ``10412`` for Zammad, if you decide for Port ``8443``, we'll handle the firewall steps needed and adjust the vHosts-Port.

-..
-Warning:: Please ensure that if you choose another Port, that it's not used already!
+.. warning:: Please ensure that if you choose another Port, that it's not used already!
 We do not verify this!

-..
-Note:: Please note that for technical reasons (how Univention and Zammad work) it's not possible to use Zammad on Port 443 or within a subdirectory.
+.. note:: Please note that for technical reasons (how Univention and Zammad work) it's not possible to use Zammad on Port 443 or within a subdirectory.

 Using other certificates